important alert

 Information

-If your project only involves the following activities in the right-of-way, then you do not need to continue through the following steps.
+If your project involves only one the following activities in the right-of-way, then you do not need to continue through the following steps.

-Step 2.
-Calculate new or redeveloped impervious area in the right-of-way.
-Exclude all exempt areas.
+Step 2: Calculate new or redeveloped impervious area in the right-of-way.

 See SWMM Section 1.2.1 for additional information.